ninchat/ninchat-api/api.md

 Reply event: [`message_updated`](#message_updated)

-Available for channel operators.
+Available for channel operators and moderators.
 Affects all messages up to and including `message_id` which have been sent by `message_user_id` to the channel.

 ### `load_history`